 "The University aspires to be a place in which all faculty, students, and staff are active participants in its work, where those groups historically excluded from participation in University life are present in numbers that prevent isolation of the spirit and of the mind, and where each individual is conscious of the many ways in which she or he contributes uniquely to the creation and dissemination of knowledge that enhances the well-being of our community, our state, our nation, and the world."

-– Thomas C. Katsouleas, Executive Vice President and Provost
+– Thomas C. Katsouleas, Executive Vice President & Provost

 The Role of the Coordinator of Academic Accessibility (COAA)

-Working to ensure accessibility for all to the academic experience at UVA is the primary focus of the COAA.
+Working to ensure accessibility for all to the academic experience at UVA, in particular members of the University community with disabilities, is the primary focus of the COAA.
 This is accomplished through a variety of means including:

-- Identifying and disseminating best practices for increasing academic accessibility through investments in assistive technologies
+- Identifying and adopting best practices for increasing academic accessibility throughout the University in both the physical and digital environments.

-Coordinating Grounds-wide efforts to analyze current needs, identify opportunities for progress, and recommending priorities to University leadership are also part of the charge for this office.
+- Coordinating Grounds-wide efforts to analyze current needs, identify opportunities for progress, and recommend priorities to University leadership.